renatomarinho/laravel-page-speed/README.md

 By default this field comes configured with some options, so feel free to configure it according to your needs...

-> *Notice*: This package skip automatically 'binary' and 'streamed' responses.
+> *Notice*: This package automatically skips 'binary' and 'streamed' responses.
 See [File Downloads][link-file-download].

 ## Testing